whiteshark2k/SAS_AppSec_Intern/Task1_WebApplicationHackerHandbook/note.md

 #### 1.3.
 Access Control

+> An application might support numerous user roles, each involving different combinations of specific privileges.
+Individual users may be permitted to access a subset of the total data held within the application.
+Specific functions may implement transaction limits and other checks, all of which need to be properly enforced based on the user’s identity

 ### 2. Handling user input

+#### 2.1.
+Varieties of Input

+#### 2.2.
+Approaches to Input Handling

+> "Reject Known Bad"

+> "Accept Known Good"

+> Santitization

+> Safe Data Handling

+> Semantic Checks

+#### 2.3.
+Boundary Validation

+#### 2.4.
+Multistep Validation and Canonicalization

 ### 3. Handling Attackers

+#### 3.1.
+Handling errors

+#### 3.2.
+Maintaining audit logs

+#### 3.3.
+Alerting Administrators

+#### 3.4.
+Reacting to attacks

 ### 4. Managing the Application

 ## Chapter 3: Web Application Technologies

+### 1. The HTTP Protocol

+### 2. Web Functionality

+### 3. Encoding Schemes

 ## Chapter 4: Mapping the Application